pulumi/terraform-provider-fastly/docs/resources/service_compute.md

 Optional:

 - **force_destroy** (Boolean) Allow the dictionary to be deleted, even if it contains entries.
 Defaults to false.
 - **write_only** (Boolean) If `true`, the dictionary is a private dictionary, and items are not readable in the UI or via API.
 Default is `false`.
 It is important to note that changing this attribute will delete and recreate the dictionary, and discard the current items in the dictionary.
-Using a write-only/private dictionary should only be done if the items are managed outside of Terraform
+Using a write-only/private dictionary should only be done if the items are managed outside of this provider

 Read-Only: